The Shek O Country Club

 After finishing 7, it is time to turn back and make your way towards the clubhouse.
 The eighth hole is an uphill 390-yard par 4 that plays much longer than its yardage.
 The first time we played it, I hit driver and had about 110 yards in.
 Even though it is uphill, I thought an easy wedge- which I easily left well short.
 Playing the hole the second time, I was determined not to leave my wedge short.
 Hitting from almost the same spot, and telling myself to not be short, I again left it 10 yards short.
 Both times we played the course, I made par on both the difficult par 3 6th and 7th holes, and both times I made bogey on the short par 4 eighth.
 Will I ever learn??!

-At 250-yards, the straight away par 4 Nordahl’s Reach narrows quickly from tee to green.
+At 250-yards, the straightaway par 4 Nordahl’s Reach narrows quickly from tee to green.
 In fact, once you reach the green, you are surrounded on both sides by jungle.
-So, the choices here are easy- you either hit the green, or leave it short, because anything left or right most likely won’t be found.
+So, the choices here are easy- you either hit the green or leave it short because anything left or right most likely won’t be found.
 After putting out, you take a few steps uphill to the tee box of the 305-yard par 4 16th, appropriately named The Trees.
 After reaching the top, you turn around 180 degrees and hit directly over the 15th green.
 Literally, directly over the green!

 We know what you are thinking- how dangerous SOCC must be to play when tee shots are hit over greens, and approach shots are hit over fairways.
-Intentionally! 😊 This layout absolutely would not work on a public course, but because there are so few members, it isn’t an issue here.
+Intentionally!
+This layout absolutely would not work on a public course, but because there are so few members, it isn’t an issue here.
 In fact, both times we played here, we saw only one other group either day.
-Other than maintenance crew, there were only 6 other players that we saw in two days of golf!
+Other than the maintenance crew, there were only 6 other players that we saw in two days of golf!

-As mentioned earlier, SOCC is only 4665 yards, but to us it seemed to play longer.
+As mentioned earlier, SOCC is only 4665 yards, but to us, it seemed to play longer.
 We’re not the first to say that the course probably has enough space for 12 or so great holes.
 But, by utilizing the space for multiple holes, SOCC is able to stretch it to 18 holes.
 The area just in front of the clubhouse is used by 4 golf holes (1, 2, 3, and 18)!
-Maybe more if you tend to play golf sideways like we do!
+Maybe more if you tend to play golf sideways as we do!

 The front was stunningly beautiful, with views of the ocean on probably 8 of the first 9 holes.
 But we probably liked the routing of the back a little better.
 While there are no ocean views until you get to 18, there was more space.
 Other than the awesome 15th and 16th holes that share the same fairway, each hole was its own on the back.